...After the Phantoms of Your Former Self: Production

-Writing

-"...After the Phantoms of Your Former Self" was written by series writers Jonathan Ceniceroz and Dave Harris.

-Filming
+Development and filming

+On May 13, 2020, AMC Networks announced that it had acquired the rights to Anne Rice's The Vampire Chronicles and Lives of the Mayfair Witches, comprising 18 novels.
+On June 24, 2021, AMC gave a series order for an eight-episode first season based on Interview with the Vampire, the first novel in The Vampire Chronicles, with a planned premiere in 2022.
+Rolin Jones was announced to serve as writer, executive producer, and showrunner.
+Mark Johnson, Rice and her son Christopher were also named executive producers.

-On July 19, 2021, Alan Taylor was announced to direct the first two episodes of the first season.
+On July 19, 2021, Alan Taylor was confirmed to serve as an executive producer and to direct the first two episodes.
 David Tattersall worked as the cinematographer of the episode.
 The first season's principal photography took place in New Orleans, from November 8, 2021, until May 18, 2022.

+Writing

+"...After the Phantoms of Your Former Self" was written by Jonathan Ceniceroz and Dave Harris.

+Casting

+The episode stars Jacob Anderson as Louis de Pointe du Lac, Sam Reid as Lestat de Lioncourt, and Eric Bogosian as Daniel Molloy.
+The recurring cast includes Kalyne Coleman as Louis' sister Grace and Assad Zaman as Rashid.

 Release

 "...After the Phantoms of Your Former Self" aired on AMC, on October 9, 2022, but was released a week earlier on the network's streaming service AMC+.

 Reception

 Ratings

 On linear television, an estimated 0.525 million viewers watched "...After the Phantoms of Your Former Self" during its first broadcast on AMC, with a 0.09 ratings share.
 This was a decrease from the previous episode, which was watched by 0.622 million viewers with a 0.15 ratings share.